internet-of-plants/iop-hal/README.md

 namespace iop {
     auto setup() noexcept -> void {
         wifi.setup();
-        // We shouldn't make expensive operations here, set a flag to handle later
-        // TODO: iop_hal should do this for the user, allowing for a safer Wifi::onConnect
-        // (that also passes the credentials as parameter) wifi.onConnect([] { gotWifiCreds = true; });

         // Raw storage access, storage is just a huge array backed by HDD/SSD/Flash, not RAM if (storage.get(0) == wifiCredsWrittenToFlag) {